Gov. Newsom Vetoes Bill for Drug-Injection Sites in California

 The proposal was “not a radical bill by any stretch of the imagination,” Wiener said in a statement Monday.
 “We don’t need additional studies or working groups to determine whether safe consumption sites are effective.
 We know from decades of experience and numerous peer-reviewed scientific studies that they work.”

+He called the veto “a major setback,” but said he and other legislators would continue to press for the state to “focus on drug use and addiction as the health issues that they are.”

+The governor said in his veto letter that he was open to future legislation that would allow a “truly limited pilot program.”
 Newsom is running for reelection this year, and is expected to win easily, after defeating a recall attempt in 2021.
 His strong position has allowed him to devote more time and resources to other matters.

 He prompted speculation about his presidential ambitions when he purchased ads in Florida and Texas criticizing those states’ Republican governors.
 After Roe v.
 Wade was overturned, Newsom issued a “wake-up call” to his own party about the erosion of rights at the hands of a more disciplined, better-organized GOP.